ciodar/deep-compression/README.md

 # Deep Compression

-This repository contains an unofficial [Pytorch Lightning](https://lightning.ai/pages/open-source/) implementation of the paper "**Deep Compression**: Compressing Deep Neural Networks with pruning,trained quantization and Huffman coding" by Song Han et al. (https://arxiv.org/abs/1510.00149).
+This repository is an unofficial [Pytorch Lightning](https://lightning.ai/pages/open-source/) implementation of the paper "**Deep Compression**: Compressing Deep Neural Networks with pruning,trained quantization and Huffman coding" by Song Han et al. (https://arxiv.org/abs/1510.00149).
 It provides an implementation of the three core methods described in the paper: